apalhinha/anytopic/java/eclipse-new-plus-github.md

 ---
-title: Eclipse new Java project and add to GitHub
+title: New Java project, Eclipse and GitHub
 ---

+# Context

 These steps were followed to create a totally new Eclipse project, in sync with GitHub

+# Step by step

 * In GitHub, create a totally blank project (no readme, no license, no nothing)
 * In Eclipse, created a Java project named 'snippet-collector'.